Differentiable Evolutionary Reinforcement Learning: Differentiable Evolutionary Reinforcement Learning ( )

 \subsection{Bi-Level Evolutionary Training}

-To reduce human dependency in RL for Large Language Models, automated reward design has emerged as a critical research direction.
-A prevalent methodological paradigm is to treat the target function parameterization as a configuration to be optimized via evolutionary search, a strategy widely adopted across various automated design tasks~\citep{Romera24mathematical}.
-However, conventional implementations of this paradigm primarily rely on genetic algorithms driven by stochastic mutations~\citep{Chen2023Symbolic,jaderberg2017populationbasedtrainingneural} or heuristic optimization via prompted agents~\citep{Ma2024eureka,ma2025automatedrewarddesigngran}.
-Crucially, these approaches function as zero-order optimizers; they are inherently ``blind'' to the underlying optimization landscape and fail to capture the \textit{meta-gradient}.
-This limitation results in significant sample inefficiency, analogous to the performance disparity between random grid search and gradient descent in function optimization.
+Recent efforts to automate reward design predominantly treat the reward function as a static configuration optimized via discrete evolutionary search \citep{Romera24mathematical}, primarily relying on genetic algorithms by stochastic mutations \citep{jaderberg2017populationbasedtrainingneural,Chen2023Symbolic} or heuristic prompt engineering via LLM agents~\citep{Ma2024eureka,ma2025automatedrewarddesigngran}.
+Functioning essentially as zero-order optimizers, these methods navigate the search space blindly; they fail to capture the causal relationship between reward modifications and policy performance, resulting in sample inefficiency akin to grid search.

-Mitigating such inefficiencies necessitates reformulating the discrete evolutionary search over reward configurations into a continuous, differentiable optimization process.
-This transformation enables the capture and utilization of \textit{meta-gradients} to guide the search.
-Drawing inspiration from \citet{Bello2017Neural}, who employed RL to discover optimization algorithms, we propose \method: a bi-level evolutionary framework.
-In this framework, the outer level (loop) consists of a Meta-Optimizer $\psi$ trained via RL to generate the reward configuration $\phi$ (which instantiates the reward function $R_{\phi}$), while the inner level (loop) optimizes a policy model $\theta$ under the provided reward function $R_{\phi}$.
-The overall training process is illustrated in Figure~\ref{fig:training_loop}.
+Mitigating this requires reformulating the discrete search into a continuous, differentiable optimization process, thereby enabling gradient-guided evolution to capture the \textit{meta-gradients} to guide searching.
+Inspired by RL-based discovery of optimization algorithms~\citep{Bello2017Neural}, we introduce \method, a bi-level evolutionary training framework (Figure~\ref{fig:training_loop}).
+In \method, the outer-loop (level) optimizes a Meta-Optimizer $\psi$ via RL to generate a configuration $\phi$ (which parameterizes the reward function $R_{\phi}$, detailed in Section~\ref{sec:instantiation}), while the inner-loop (level) optimizes a policy model $\theta$ under the generated reward function $R_{\phi}$.
 Specifically, the bi-level optimization problem is formulated as follows:

-\paragraph{Inner-loop (Policy Model Optimization)} Given a reward configuration $\phi$ generated by the outer loop, the inner-loop policy $\theta$ is optimized to maximize the expected parameterized reward:
+\textbf{Inner-loop (Policy Model Evolution)} Given a configuration $\phi$ from the outer-loop, the inner-loop policy $\theta$ is optimized to maximize the expected parameterized reward:

 where $\mathcal{D}$ represents the training dataset and $\tau$ denotes the trajectories sampled from the policy model.